CodeHavenX/MonoRepo/edifikana/back-end/README.md

 - Create a new Project
 - Use default settings for analytics
 - Register app:
 - package name(should be the preprod flavor for staging and the prod falvor for the prod stack) -Do not download the json file yet
 - Next
 - Datasote
 - Create database
 - use default name, select us-west1 as location(VERY IMPORTANT, this location will be used in other steps)
 - Start in Production mode
 - Storage
 - Get started
 - Start in production mode
 - LOcation will be set to us-west1(same as above)
 - Auth
 - Get started
 - Enable annonimous sign in
 - Enable Google sign in
 - Set the display name accordingly
 - Set the support email
 - Save
 - Go to project settings
 - Add other users to the project
 - Download the goog-service.json
-- Save the file in <FIND LOCATION!!!!>
+- Save the file in <FIND LOCATION!!!!> , include paths for flavors

 - Download the Firebase Admin SDK credentials.
     - **BEWARE!
 Generating a new key will invalidate the previous key.
 If there is a key already in use, use that one instead to avoid breaking the system.**